-During 2021, the aggregate compensation paid by us or accrued on behalf of all persons listed in Section A above (Directors and Senior Management), and other directors and executive officers who served as such during the year 2021, including Mr. Shai Yaniv who ceased to serve in his position on March 31, 2021, Mr. Amit Ancikovsky who ceased to serve in his position on June 30, 2021 and Mr. Erez Schwartz who ceased to serve in his position on February 2022, consisted of approximately \$3.9 million in salary, fees, bonuses, commissions and directors' fees and approximately \$0.7 million in amounts set aside or accrued to provide pension, retirement or similar benefits, but excluding amounts expended for automobiles made available to our officers, expenses (including business travel, professional and business association dues and expenses) reimbursed to our officers and other fringe benefits commonly reimbursed under local practices or paid by companies in Israel (all the amounts were translated to USD based on exchange rate as of December 31, 2021).
+During 2022, the aggregate compensation paid by us or accrued on behalf of all persons listed in Section A above (Directors and Senior Management), and other directors and executive officers who served as such during the year 2022, including Ms. Yael Langer who ceased to serve in her position on October 3, 2022, Mr. Adrian Hipkiss who ceased to serve in his position on December 31, 2022, Mr. Ran Vered, who ceased to serve in his position on May 18, 2022, Mr. Zvi Maayan, who ceased to serve in his position on December 3, 2022, Mr. Ariel Milstein, who ceased to serve in his position on April 14, 2023, Mr. Erez Schwartz who ceased to serve in his position on February January 23, 2022, and our Regional Presidents Mario Querner, Ram Prakash Tripathi, Ronen Rotstein and Carlos Alvarez who due to a change in the company's management structure no longer report to our CEO beginning January 1, 2023, consisted of approximately \$4.0 million in salary, fees, bonuses, commissions and directors' fees and approximately \$0.6 million in amounts set aside or accrued to provide pension, retirement or similar benefits, but excluding amounts expended for automobiles made available to our officers, expenses (including business travel, professional and business association dues and expenses) reimbursed to our officers and other fringe benefits commonly reimbursed under local practices or paid by companies in Israel (all the amounts were translated to USD based on exchange rate as of December 31, 2022).